 - Centers for Disease Control and Prevention, Is It Possible for Someone to Become Addicted to Marijuana?

-- Substance Abuse and Mental Health Services Administration, Marijuana and Pregnancy
+- Substance Use Disorder and Mental Health Services Administration, Marijuana and Pregnancy

 - BMC Pharmacology and Toxicology, The Grass Isn’t Always Greener: The Effects of Cannabis on Embryological Development